Everyone should experience Australia at least once. And one of the best ways to do this is with a cruise package in Australia and New Zealand.

-In this article you will find a suggestion for a 21-night cruise package to Australia and New Zealand
+In this article, you will find a suggestion for a 21-night cruise package to Australia and New Zealand including:

 - 5 hotel nights in Sydney before your cruise

-- 4 hotel nights Auckland after your cruise
+- 4 hotel nights in Auckland after your cruise

-That’s a 3 week holiday of a lifetime to look forward to!
-This is an adventure you won’t want to miss!
-Best of all, it’s easy to book yourself so you have complete control over your vacation.
+That’s a three-week holiday to look forward to and an adventure you won’t want to miss.
+Best of all, booking yourself is easy, so you have complete control over your vacation.

 Flights: Tips for flights to Sydney and home from Auckland

-When looking for flights, remember that flying to Australia and New Zealand takes a long time and there can be a big time difference depending where in the world you fly from.
+When looking for flights, remember that flying to Australia and New Zealand takes a long time, and there can be a big time difference depending on where you fly from.

 Check the dates and times of arrival and departure so that you book the correct dates with your hotel.
 If the time given for your flight arrival includes "+1" this means that you are arriving at the stated time on the following day after the departure date.
 This happens with eastbound flights.

-- For this cruise, you will need to book a flight into Sydney, but home from Auckland.
+- You must book a flight to Sydney but home from Auckland for this cruise.
 This type of ticket is called an “open-jaw” ticket.

-- We recommend that flights are booked around 4-6 months before your travel date.
-But keep an eye on availability and special offers from the large international airlines such as Qantas, British Airways, Emirates and Singapore Airlines.
+- We recommend booking flights around 4-6 months before your travel date.
+But keep an eye on availability and special offers from large international airlines such as Qantas, British Airways, Emirates, and Singapore Airlines.

-- Unless you want a stopover on the way to Australia (for example overnight in a city such as Singapore to break up the long journey), book a ticket with as few stops as possible.
+- Book a ticket with as few stops as possible unless you want a stopover on the way to Australia (for example, overnight in a city such as Singapore to break up the long journey).

-There are two main benefits for doing this and it is often worth paying more for this option:
+There are two main benefits to doing this, and it is often worth paying more for this option:

 - There will be fewer opportunities for your baggage to be lost by the airline

 - As with all cruise bookings, we recommend booking a changeable and refundable flight ticket.
 Just in case!
-Cruise lines can change their itineraries or cancel sailings and you may need to amend your flight ticket accordingly.
+Cruise lines can change their itineraries or cancel sailings; you may need to amend your flight ticket accordingly.

 Check the terms and conditions that apply to your flight ticket before you purchase.
 Remember that tickets offering the lowest price can often be inflexible.
 Avoid tickets that are non-refundable and non-changeable.